 Ms Baynie's presentation looked at the current financial challenges for general practice, focusing on the Medicare freeze, as well as the Practice Incentive Program, which is not indexed and is now being "streamlined", as well as the pending introduction of Healthcare Home and voluntary registration model.
+Cathy Baynie.

 Cathy Baynie emphasised to GPs that the decision to make any change, whether it be to transition from bulk billing, increase fees, or introduce new services, is challenging.
 She cautioned attendees that before any such changes can be implemented it is imperative practice systems are in place; this includes management systems, IT systems, human resource systems and appointment and recall systems.
 Her presentation also stressed the importance of benchmarking and the development of KPIs and targets.
 According to Ms Baynie, practices need to focus on quality care and service delivery in order to "sell" any changes.
 They also need to be transparent in all their dealings with patients surrounding any costs, and lastly, GPs need to educate patients as to what Medicare really is emphasising that Medicare is their insurance and that patients need to fight for higher rebates.
-Her advice to all practices looking to make a change is, "what will work for one practice may not work for another, so it is important to assess demographic needs and be innovative.
+Her advice to all practices looking to make a change is, "what will work for one practice may not work for another, so it is important to assess demographic needs and be innovative."
 Subsequent feedback has revealed that some doctors felt that their practice managers were not in a position to implement and manage the practice to a level that was required and were looking for education and resources to assist with these processes.
 Other concerns that surfaced were the difficulty of maintaining high quality care standards and delivery, whilst sustaining their businesses.
 Managing chronic disease on a limited budget was also highlighted at the forum.
-Please visit amansw.com.au or futurepractice.com.au for updates.
+Please visit amansw.com.au or futurepractice.com.au for up-dates.
+Your smile can help a colleague Your words can ease the strain YOU can make a difference today